KeikoShimizu/APIHub/packages/example/README.md

         |   |   |-- LandingPageMain.js/

-2) Create a new blank page without default design (Header and Dashboard is not included)
+2) Create a new blank page without default design (Header and Dashboard are not included)

 - Set new router inside `example/src/App.js`.
 Set new `<Route />` inside of `customRoutes` props.
-- Pass props `noLayout` in `Route` for creating blank page.
+- Pass props `noLayout` in `Route` for creating a blank page.
 For more information, visit `CustomRoutes` documentation on [Material UI noLayout](https://marmelab.com/react-admin/CustomRoutes.html#nolayout)

 ```js
 // in example/src/App.js